zaun/entity-sprite-engine/docs/point.md

 ## Metamethods

 ### `tostring(point)`
-Returns a string representation of the point with its memory address and coordinates.
+Returns a string representation of the point with its coordinates.

 **Format:** `"Point: 0x... (x=..., y=...)"`